DarthMDev/Toontown-Empire/README.md

 # Repo Rules and Regulations:

-When adding commits, don't push to master, unless the code is tested and 100% working.
+When adding commits, don't push to master unless the code is tested and fully functional.

+# Do not edit README.md for any commit. ~FordTheWriter
+I'm tired of seeing 'developers' trying to gain commits by doing stupid and useless commits.
+Results of ignoring this will be determine by me in a private message.